 Whether you have a small suburban backyard or a large farm, we strongly recommend that you plant at least one mulberry tree.
 Mulberries are best known for their sweet-tart fruit, which is one of our favorites both fresh and dried.

 They are wonderful in other ways, too.
-The leaves are excellent animal fodder, with a protein content at about 20% of dry matter (FAO 1998).
+In fact, the leaves are excellent animal fodder, with a protein content at about 20% of dry matter (FAO 1998).
 That’s on par with alfalfa!
-The wood is fairly durable and rot-resistant.
+Additionally, mulberry wood is fairly durable and rot-resistant.
 It’s often used to make lathe-turned bowls that have a beautiful yellow hue.
 Mulberry trees grow fast and aren’t too picky about the soil that they inhabit.
 One species of mulberry tree is native to North America, and a few others have naturalized here.
 There are lots of reasons to love them!

 Mulberry Tree Botanical Classification

 Other fruit-bearing trees in this family are figs (Ficus carica spp.), breadfruit and jackfruit (Artocarpus spp.) and African breadfruit (Treculia spp.)

 M. alba, M. nigra